rshinde015/ruchita-demo/README.md

 # ruchita-demo
-This is Demo for Git &amp; Github
+This is Demo for Git &amp; Github.